Version: May 2023

 Communication

 From the start, parents are encouraged to work closely with the staff to ensure the best development of their child.
 Three Parents’ Days are held during the year to keep parents updated with their child’s improvement.
 Communication with parents is carried out through electronic channels.
-Punctuality

 School starts at 8am, children are expected to arrive no earlier than 7:45am (unless using the childminding service) and no later than 8:15am.
 School ends at 1pm, children are expected to be collected no earlier than 12:45pm and no later than 1:15pm (unless using the childminding service).
-School uniform and personal belongings

 Everything sent to school must be labelled; personal toys from home are not allowed.
 It is important that the children come to school in full uniform according to the season.
 Socks can be either: red, yellow, green, blue, or white.
 Earrings (if worn) should either be studs or sleepers (hoops close to the ears).
 Parents are to send a full set of spare clothes in the child’s bag.